Customer Behaviour Policy

 Legislative, regulatory context and policy

 11. The Health and Safety at Work etc. Act 1974 is the primary piece of legislation covering occupational health and safety in Great Britain.
 It sets out the general duties employers have towards their employees and members of the public.
-The Council acknowledges and accepts its responsibilities under the act and will ensure to control all risks to its employees, contractors and those who may be affected by the work they undertake as low as is reasonably practicable.
+The Council acknowledges and accepts its responsibilities under the act and will ensure to control of all risks to its employees, contractors, and those who may be affected by the work they undertake as low as is reasonably practicable.

 13. This policy will be reviewed every 5 years as a minimum.